kb2ma/riot-coap-pytest/README.md

 =====
 The network/board interfaces used for tests have evolved over time.
 The table below shows the currently supported setups.

-All of the tests based on gcoap (as opposed to nanocoap) may be run with messaging over plain UDP or over DTLS, except as noted in *DTLS* column in the table below.
+All of the tests based on gcoap (as opposed to nanocoap) may be run with messaging over plain UDP or over DTLS, except as noted in the *DTLS* column in the table below.
 We have tested DTLS using tinydtls and PSK mode.
 The Makefile for the application to run must include two definitions:

 ```
 USEMODULE += tinydtls_sock_dtls